tbedford/couchbase-call-event-logger/README.md

 # couchbase-test

-Vonage call event logger using Couchbase as the store
+Vonage call event logger using Couchbase as the store.
+NoSQL is a nice option because Vonage events have a varied structure.